 10 Signs You’re in a Toxic Relationship

 Relationships can be a glorious adventure.
 The joy of love and connection is surely one of life's amazing treasures.
 Relationships can also be a source of great frustration, as well as a powerful tool for your evolution.
+If you're in a toxic relationship you can either choose to grow from it or shut down.
+Your choice dictates your experience.

 All relationships bring up conflict.
 There are places where you're not going to see eye to eye.
 Your relationships will stir up some of your deepest stuff.
 It's part of the design.
 The key to navigating these rough spots is in seeing the growth opportunities and nurturing loving communication.
 It's in this loving crucible where you can explore a new way of being.